Macgregor (ACT)

 PROFILE FAQ

-Macgregor has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally
+Macgregor has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

-Five projects have been identified by AreaSearch as potentially impacting the area's performance: The Valley Ponds Stage 3 and Future Stages, Macgregor Primary School Expansion and Modernisation, Ginninderry Estate Stages 4-7 (Strathnairn and future Macnamara), and Kippax Fair Expansion and Upgrade.
-These are considered most relevant to the area's development.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified five projects likely affecting the region.
+Notable ones are The Valley Ponds - Stage 3 & Future Stages, Macgregor Primary School Expansion & Modernisation, Ginninderry Estate - Stages 4-7 (Strathnairn & future Macnamara), and Kippax Fair Expansion & Upgrade.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.